The Lost Child || Episode 01 || A Family Drama Full of Mystery and Heartbreak

 A Visit from Afzal Chacha

-The next morning, I drove her to the airport.
-Each moment, each second, weighed heavier than the last.
+The next morning, I drove Sarah to the airport.
+Each moment, each second, felt like it was pressing down on my chest, heavier than the last.
+The weight of saying goodbye, of knowing I might never see her again, was unbearable.

 When we reached the departure gate, she turned to me.
-Her eyes held everything she couldn’t say aloud.
-And then, without warning, she pulled me into an embrace, her arms wrapping around me as if she never wanted to let go.
+Her eyes held everything she couldn't say aloud, a silent understanding that spoke volumes.
+And then, without warning, she pulled me into an embrace, her arms wrapping around me as if she never wanted to let go as if she could keep me from the storm that was still brewing inside me.

 And then, she was gone.

 Afzal Chacha had been a long-time servant in our house, a loyal member of the family who had worked for my father for years.
-He wasn’t just a servant; he had been part of our lives, from my childhood to adulthood.
-He used to manage everything in the house—from cooking meals, bringing in the groceries, to handling all the domestic chores.
-He was like family.
+He wasn't just a servant; he had been part of our lives from childhood to adulthood.
+He used to manage everything in the house—from cooking meals and bringing in the groceries to handling all the domestic chores.
+He was more than just an employee; he was a family member.

 A Reminder of Family

-Hearing those words, memories of my mother flooded my mind, and for a moment, the ache of her absence seemed unbearable.
-She had always been the one to care for me this way.
+Hearing those words, memories of my mother flooded my mind, and for a moment, the ache of her absence became unbearable.
+She had always been the one to take care of me this way, with the warmth of her love infused in every meal, every gesture.
+Now, that warmth seemed like a distant memory.

-I sat down to eat with Afzal Chacha, and as we ate together, I couldn’t help but say, "Now, after God, you are the one who is with me.
-You’re the one I can turn to for advice—whether good or bad, you’re like a guide to me."
+I sat down to eat with Afzal Chacha, his presence oddly comforting amid my grief.
+As we ate together, I couldn't help but say, "Now, after God, you are the one who is with me.
+You're the one I can turn to for advice—whether good or bad, you're like a guide to me."

-Once we finished, Afzal Chacha shared something with me.
-"Jaswal, your father’s secretary, called.
+Once we finished eating, Afzal Chacha looked at me with his usual calm demeanour and shared something quietly with me.
+"Jaswal, your father's secretary, called.
 He wants to meet you.
-He’s probably inquiring about some office matters.
+He's probably inquiring about some office matters.
 Should I set up a time for you to meet him?"

 A New Responsibility

-I nodded, feeling the weight of everything pressing on me.
-“I’ll talk to him,” I said, trying to sound calm, though I could feel the flood of uncertainty rising within me.
+I nodded, the weight of everything pressing on me like a heavy cloud, threatening to suffocate me.
+"I'll talk to him," I said, trying to sound calm, though inside, I could feel the flood of uncertainty rising, threatening to overwhelm me.
+How could I step into my father's shoes?
+How could I live up to his legacy when I was still trying to find my way through the rubble of my grief?

 The next day, I decided to meet Jaswal.
-I wasn’t sure what to expect, but the looming sense of responsibility made it clear that I couldn’t avoid it forever.
-The moment I stepped into the office, I felt the familiar tension that had always been present in this space—the weight of my father’s legacy, the unspoken expectations, the people who had once worked alongside him, now eyeing me to fill his shoes.
+I wasn't sure what to expect, but the looming sense of responsibility made it clear that I couldn't avoid it forever.
+The moment I stepped into the office, I felt it— the familiar tension that had always been present in this space.
+The weight of my father's legacy seemed to hang in the air like a thick fog that I couldn't escape.
+The unspoken expectations were suffocating, and the eyes of the people who had once worked alongside him were now focused on me, waiting for me to fill his shoes, to step into the role I never wanted but had no choice but to accept.

 The Hidden Room

-“Sir, I hope you’re holding up well,” he said, his tone a bit cautious.
-“I know this is a difficult time for you, but there are some things we need to discuss about the office matters.”
+"Sir, I hope you're holding up well," he said, his tone cautious, as though unsure of how much to say.
+"I know this is a difficult time for you, but there are some things we need to discuss about the office matters."

-I nodded, trying to compose myself.
-"Go ahead," I replied, though I wasn’t sure how much I could focus on work right now.
+I nodded, trying to steady myself, to push aside the chaos swirling in my mind.
+"Go ahead," I replied, though I wasn't sure how much I could focus on work right now.
+The weight of the loss still hung heavy, making every word sound distant.

-He handed me a file.
-"This is about the company’s current projects.
-Your father had started a few key ventures, and it’s time for us to make decisions on the next steps.
+He handed me a file, its contents shifting the moment back to business.
+"This is about the company's current projects.
+Your father has started a few key ventures, and it's time for us to make decisions on the next steps.
 We need your input."

-I glanced through the documents, but my mind kept drifting.
-The paper in front of me seemed insignificant compared to the chaos inside my mind.
-My father had built this empire, and now I was supposed to take the reins.
+I glanced through the documents, my mind barely able to register the words.
+The paper in front of me seemed so insignificant compared to the turmoil in my chest.
+My father had built this empire, one that I was now supposed to take over.
 But how could I?
-How could I live up to his expectations when everything felt so broken?
+How could I live up to his expectations when everything felt so broken, when the pieces of my life had shattered in ways I couldn't begin to fix?

 "I'll need some time to process all this," I told Jaswal, trying to sound more confident than I felt.
 "I'll get back to you soon on the decisions."

-Jaswal nodded.
+Jaswal nodded, understanding the weight of the moment.
 "Of course, sir.
 Take your time.
-We’re all here to support you."
+We're all here to support you."

 I left the office that day with more questions than answers.
-The weight of responsibility was starting to sink in, but I wasn’t sure if I was ready for it.
+The weight of responsibility was starting to sink in, settling on my shoulders like an unshakeable burden.
+But I wasn't sure if I was ready for it.
+How could I be?

 A Mystery Unfolds

-Back at home, after spending hours in solitude, something caught my eye—a door that I had never noticed before.
-It was tucked away in a corner, almost hidden.
-Something about it felt strange, as if it were a secret waiting to be uncovered.
+Back at home, after spending hours in solitude, my mind clouded with thoughts of everything I had lost, something caught my eye—a door I had never noticed before.
+It was tucked away in a corner, almost hidden, as though it had always been there but deliberately kept out of sight.
+There was something about it that felt strange as if it was a secret waiting to be uncovered.

 There, among the old papers and trinkets, lay a collection of letters.
-I couldn’t stop myself.
-I opened the first one, the handwriting unmistakable.
-It was my mother’s, addressed to someone I didn’t recognize.
+I couldn't stop myself.
+I reached for the first one, and the moment my fingers brushed against it, a sense of foreboding settled in.
+The handwriting was unmistakable.
+It was my mother's, addressed to someone I didn't recognize.

 This was something I hadn't expected.